aaronblythe/aaronblythe.github.io/data_science_portfolio.md

 # Data Science Portfolio

+Currently a Master's student in Computer Science with a focus on Data Science at the University of Illinois Urbana-Champaign (the [#5 Computer Science program in the nation](https://www.usnews.com/best-graduate-schools/top-science-schools/computer-science-rankings)) with a GPA of 4.0.
+Here is the work that I can share publicly.
+I am also working a couple of models at work that I cannot share publicly, but can discuss privately.

 ## Machine Learning

 ### [Deep Learning Convolutional Neural Network Paper](/images/portfolio/Oculum_afficit.pdf)

 [<img align="left" src="/images/portfolio/deep_learning_paper.PNG">](/images/portfolio/Oculum_afficit.pdf)

-This was an awesome project where we trained a supervised model on 122 GB of photographs from [AffectNet](http://mohammadmahoor.com/affectnet/) using PySpark, Pandas, OpenCV, Keras, NumPy, and a whole lotta cloud compute.
+This was an awesome project where we trained a supervised Convolutional Neural Network model on 122 GB of photographs from [AffectNet](http://mohammadmahoor.com/affectnet/) using PySpark, Pandas, OpenCV, Keras, NumPy, and a whole lotta cloud compute.

 Check out our full [research paper](/images/portfolio/Oculum_afficit.pdf).